-- The applicant must not be a user of narcotic or illicit substances controlled by drug agencies.
+- The applicant must not be a user of narcotics or illicit substances controlled by drug agencies.

 - The applicant must meet all federal requirements needed to apply for CCW permits.

-How to Apply for CCW Permit in Montana
+How to Apply for a CCW Permit in Montana

 Once the applicant has met all the Montana concealed carry permit requirements, they can proceed with the application process, which involves the following steps:

 To prove familiarity with firearms, the applicant must complete a Montana concealed carry permit class.
 The training can also be completed through a state-certified Montana concealed carry online course.